Table of Contents

 What does a termite inspection involve?

-The technician will begin by checking the status of the termite management system.
-They will check for the type of termite barrier system used and whether it is currently protecting the building or if it has lapsed.
+A termite inspection begins with the pest technician checking the status of the property’s termite management system.
+The technician will check the type of termite barrier system used and whether it is still protecting the building from termites.

-The technician will typically begin by visually examining all the accessible external areas on a property.
+Next, the technician will move to a non-destructive visual inspection of all the accessible external areas on a property.
 This includes fences, the edge of the concrete slab, decks and all other areas that come in direct contact with the ground.

-The technician is looking for visual signs of termite activity and damage, as it provides good information about where termites could be entering the building.
-If they find any signs of termites outside, they will investigate the corresponding area inside where the termites may have entered.
+During this part of the inspection, the technician is looking for visual signs of termite activity and damage, as it provides good information about where termites could be entering the building.
+If they discover any signs of termite activity outside, they will prioritise investigating the corresponding interior area where the termites may have entered.

 What does a termite inspection report cover?